By Peg Pennington

 2) If both options have their upsides, take a "test and learn" approach.

 Why were we considering bringing employees back into the office when our remote workforce continued to deliver for our organization during a tough year-plus?
 We made sure this question stayed at the center of our discussions to make sure we didn't make the mistake of jumping to solutions before fully defining the problem, not unlike the A3 process that's key to pointing any process improvement initiative in the right direction.
 It's what employees noted that they missed by not being in the office — social interaction and collaborative problem solving, to name a few — that led us to the "2-3" cadence as a start.
-This four-month period, which ends in September, allows our employees to still reap the benefits of remote work (sweatpants! pets on Zoom calls!) a few days a week while readapting to office life and working through the occasional challenges of having teams with a mix of employees in the office and at home on a given day.
+This five-month period, which ends in October, allows our employees to still reap the benefits of remote work (sweatpants! pets on Zoom calls!) a few days a week while readapting to office life and working through the occasional challenges of having teams with a mix of employees in the office and at home on a given day.
 This incremental, flexible approach echoes the "test and learn" strategy we advise organizations to take when eyeing process changes.

 3) Do what it takes for your handoffs — and your culture.